Undergraduate Course

 Our BA (Hons) Professional Policing provides the ideal preparation for one of the most challenging professions of all.
 It equips you with an in-depth understanding of the role of a police officer today, including a thorough grasp of criminal justice systems and the powers and laws used by the police throughout England and Wales.
 You will graduate with a highly regarded and valuable qualification to stand you in good stead for a policing career.

-You will be encouraged to seek work-based opportunities through membership in the Special Constabulary, as well as other volunteer opportunities.
+You will be encouraged to seek work-based opportunities through the Special Constabulary, as well as other volunteer opportunities.
 In the past, some of our students have been commended for their actions in the role of Special Constable by the forces they represent – including one student who helped to save someone's life.

 Expert teaching